 Final year students normally stage a public exhibition of their work following the final examination and they collectively raise funds for this through sponsorship, drawing sales, and other activities.

-Portfolios must be submitted as part of your application by a date in early November 2015: the exact deadline will be confirmed shortly.
+Portfolios must be submitted to the Ruskin School of Art by 6pm (UK time) on Friday 6 November 2015.
 There is no prescription for editing a portfolio, but candidates should aim for any range of work which gives a sense of their interests and appetites.
 Portfolios may contain original works, photographs, slides or digital images of paintings and sculptures, personal notebooks, short videotapes or CDs, drawings, soundworks etc. We value signs of the ability to engage in critical and inventive discussion, but above all we are looking for a strong visual curiosity.

 Interview and practical test